Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 let map = HashMap::<MyHasher>::new();
 ```

-Now our `new` impl has a defaulting value implementation that is generic, but a more refined generic than `new`'s own signature.
+Now our `new` impl has a defaulting argument implementation that's generic, but a more refined generic than `new`'s own signature.
 The desugarring would actually be completely unaffected:

 ```rust
 fn default_hasher<S: Default + BuildHasher>() -> S { S::default() }